-Do VA Loans Have Mortgage Insurance?
+Do VA Loans Have PMI?
+What to Know About VA Loans & Mortgage Insurance

 It can be tough to save up for a down payment, but VA loans offer an alternative since you may not have to put any money down at all if you meet the eligibility requirements.
 However, down payment is only one of the costs associated with buying a home.
 Another cost home buyers have to deal with is mortgage insurance or PMI—but the good news is that VA loans offer a benefit when it comes to that, too.
+By securing a VA loan pre-approval, you can also get a better sense of the total costs involved in your home purchase and avoid unnecessary surprises along the way.

 KEY TAKEAWAYS